Best Ways To Pay A Chinese Supplier Without Getting Scammed Or Paying High Fees

 • Veem specializes in sending payments to China.
 Remember that both parties must be signed up with Veem, though we haven’t had a problem convincing almost every factory we’ve worked with to sign up.
 Veem also has a customer service office in China.
 Now, we use it for the majority of our transactions.
 For example, a $20,000 payment had only about $100 in fees.
 That’s an incredible rate at only .5%

-• Wise (formerly Transferwise) is another reliable way to send money and was previously my preferred way of paying factories in China.
-Cosmo ended up using Wise for about 75% of their foreign transactions.
+• Wise (formerly Transferwise) is another reliable way to send money.
+It was previously my preferred way of paying factories in China.
+Cosmo ended up using Wise for about 75% of its foreign transactions.

 • OFX offers transfer services to 55 currencies and ties with 115 banks.
-OFX, along with Transferwise, works best for non-China businesses.
+It and Transferwise work best for non-China businesses.

 • Wyre - Though I have not personally used Wyre, several people and companies I trust have recommended it.
 According to our analysis, they have the second-lowest rates behind Veem.
 I may set up an account and transfer to test them and update this post accordingly.

-• Xoom is a service by PayPal made for sending money to China.
-It has better rates than PayPal, and the recipient only needs a UnionPay account set up (if they have a bank account in China, they will have UnionPay).
+• Xoom is a PayPal service for sending money to China.
+It has better rates than PayPal, and the recipient only needs to set up a UnionPay account (if they have a bank account in China, they will have UnionPay).
 The catch is that it’s limited to just $5,000 per payment, although you can send multiple payments.
 Be mindful that the exchange rate is not the best.

 How much does it cost to send 10,000 USD to China?